Zyzonix/rpi-weatherstation/README.md

 ```

 ### About the project
 This software is part of a school project developed by Zyzonix.
-It's goal was the development of an executeable software, that can retrieve environment data, write it into databases and display the recorded data into graphs on a webserver.
+It's goal was the development of an executeable software, that can retrieve environmental data, write these datasets into databases and display the stored data into graphs on a webserver.
-(This project just contains the first and second part, the webserver won't be published here within this repository)
+(This project just contains the first and second part, the webserver won't be published here within this repository, it can be found under Zyzonix/rpi-weatherstation-web)